 The climate on our planet has always been variable due to natural cycles.
 They occurred over thousands of years, allowing ecosystems to adapt.
 What makes human-induced climate breakdown so dangerous is the speed at which it occurs.
 The main cause are CO2 emissions, a waste product of our fossil-based energy system that we have been dumping in the atmosphere since the start of the industrial revolution.
-Other major contributing factors are deforestation and methane emissions from our livestock.
+Other major contributing factors are deforestation and methane emissions, largely from our livestock.
 The international scientific community is not 97% but actually 100% settled on this, contrary to what one might read in certain media.

 The international community has agreed to stay below 2 degrees in the 2015 Paris agreement.
 This limitation has major implications for our economy and energy system, but also for our political system.
 In other words: “Climate disruption changes everything“.
 For further detailed reading on climate science, we recommend the website of NASA or the website by John Cook and his team.
 The latter includes more details and effectively debunks all arguments some skeptics use in their denial of this existential problem.